 For the medium-size dataset read phase, we will query randomly according to a gaussian distribution centered at the mean with stdev=100M.
 This dataset size is chosen to be at least twice as big as the memory size, but it is small enough so that cache locality considerations will come into play.
 This phase will run for 60 minutes.

 For the large dataset read phase, we will query randomly according to a uniform distribution spanning the whole range of keys.
 This dataset should reduce locality considerations of cache to a minimum and stress the EBS volumes to its maximum.
 This phase will run for 60 minutes.

-In the medium and large dataset tests, EBS is the limiting factor for both Scylla and Cassandra, and the disk throughput stays at its 10k IOPS peak during the whole test.
-The results in this situation are less conclusive, with Scylla performing 9.8% better than Cassandra for uniform reads over the entire dataset, and Cassandra performing 5% better than Scylla for Gaussian reads.
+In the medium and large dataset tests, EBS is the limiting factor for both Scylla and Apache Cassandra, and the disk throughput stays at its 10k IOPS peak during the whole test.
+The results in this situation are less conclusive, with Scylla performing 9.8% better than Apache Cassandra for uniform reads over the entire dataset, and Apache Cassandra performing 5% better than Scylla for Gaussian reads.

 The similarity of the disk-bound results is expected from a situation in which hardware is a bottleneck, but it does show some opportunities for improvement in Scylla that we are already working to resolve.
 However, one needs to keep in mind that this test was done with the cluster quiet, after all compaction work was done.
 We believe a more realistic scenario involves reading concurrently to writes.
 That will be done in the “reads during writes” phase.